CSCfi/allas-cli-utils/help/lo-list.md

                         When you list a contents of a bucket with a-list, the command checks if the bucket used belongs to the current project.
-If it does not belong to the project, the name of the shared bucket is stored to Allas or Lumi-o ( into object project-number-a-tools/buckets_shared_to).
+If it does not belong to the project, the name of the shared bucket is stored to LUMI-O or Lumi-o ( into object project-number-a-tools/buckets_shared_to).
-                        When you check the available buckets with command a-list, the command shows also the names of the shared buckets stored to Allas or Lumi-o.
+                        When you check the available buckets with command a-list, the command shows also the names of the shared buckets stored to LUMI-O or Lumi-o.
 NOTE that this option shows information about only about shared buckets that have previously been used by a-list.
 Thus you can't use a-list check if some new buckets has been shared to you.